ProfessionalCSharp/MoreSamples/DotnetCore/README.md

 The book Professional C# 6 and .NET Core 1.0 offers a bigger example with MVVM and both WPF and UWP applications in the chapter 31, "Patterns with XAML Apps", and in the ASP.NET Core chapters 40 "ASP.NET Core" and 41 "ASP.NET MVC".

 ## Dependency Injection with Options

+> See the newer version: *Dependency Injection with the Host class*

 Folder: DependencyInjectionWithOptions